Blockchain And The City

 Round 1 Summary Video - please watch.

-The main goal of the Challenge is to jointly develop solutions which provide real world value-add to the many aspects of city life in the near future, including services for city life.
+The main goal of the Challenge was to jointly develop solutions that provide real world value-add to the many aspects of city life in the near future, including services for city life.

 The Challenge looks at a complete journey, and the infrastructure levering it.
 The context for constraints and attributes of city life in the Challenge are as follows:

 - Priority to decarbonize energy in urban daily use

 - Multi-service for urban life with one pass

 - Light industry and fablabs disseminated in the city